GOP lawmaker references lynching during anti-Asian violence hearing: ‘Find all the rope in Texas and get a tall oak tree’

 Roy added: “No apologies.”

-In his opening statement Thursday for the House Judiciary Subcommittee on the Constitution, Civil Rights and Civil Liberties, Roy equated the violence in Atlanta with the situation along the southern border and the racial justice protests of last summer.
+In his opening statement Thursday to the House Judiciary subcommittee on the Constitution, civil rights and civil liberties, Roy equated the violence in Atlanta with the situation along the southern U.S. border and the racial justice protests of last summer.

 After using the lynching terminology, the congressman argued that the hearing, the first in more than 30 years focusing on anti-Asian discrimination, sought to curb free speech.